Information for Students

 What happens if I get a detention?

-The teacher who issued the detention will tell you what type of detention you have been given, either a 45 minute detention or a 60 minute.
+The teacher who issued the detention will tell you what type of detention you have been given, either a 30-minute detention or 60 minutes.
 If the detention is given in lessons 1-4 it will be that day straight after school.
 If it is during period 5 you will do the detention the day after.
 We will text your parents and tell them that you have a detention.
 At the end of the day you will need to go to the detention room.
 (M5)

 What are the reasons I might get a detention?